 - Find the primary emotion: This is possible by using the iceberg metaphor.
 If you are feeling frustrated, there is a great possibility that the feeling is just scratching the surface of what is really going on underneath.
 Frustration is a secondary emotion.
 Exploring the primary emotion underneath provides more insight into what a person’s really feeling and experiencing.
 Use the secondary emotion a signal and track it down to the primary emotion.

-- Address the primary emotion.
-Addressing a secondary emotion is like putting a bandage on a bullet wound or treating just the symptoms of an illness rather than the actual problem.
-After finding the primary emotion, it is important to address it because it will involve facing the actual problem rather than just a secondary symptom of the problem.
+- Address the primary emotion: Addressing a secondary emotion is like putting a bandage on a bullet wound or treating just the symptoms of an illness rather than the actual problem.
+After finding the primary emotion, it’s important to address it because it will involve facing the actual problem rather than just a secondary symptom of the problem.

 - Talk about it with someone: Sometimes is can be difficult to process and sift through your feelings on your own.
 Talking to someone can help you figure out those primary emotions.
 Others can provide objectiveness and insight that can be difficult to understand when it comes to your evaluating your own emotions.

 - Channel it into something else: When dealing with difficult emotions, it is important to utilize healthy coping strategies.
 Channeling emotions into something productive can be helpful.
 Emotions can involve an energy that needs to be release.
 So, whether it is exercising, completing tasks, or even tapping into creativity, it can help to channel emotions like frustration into something that is productive.

 - Plan a course of action: You can only control what you can control.
 It is important not to waste your time on thinking about what needs to happen outside yourself to “make you feel better.”
 Only you can impact your emotions.
 Planning a course of action can help you maintain forward-thinking and become open to change.
 It can also help you make a plan regarding how you want to manage and face difficult emotions.